BrenoFischer/Udemy-ReactJS/README.md

 Creation of context for state management across the app components

 ### Observer Pattern
 Usage of Listener at Context Provider, to make state management more abstract

+### Adding collection in Firestore
+Via .writeBatch() method, wrote JSON format documents to the Firestore database

+### Nested and Dynamic routes
+Use of path=":string" to determine a nested dynamic Route